olivhoenen/imas-data-dictionary/docs/dd_developer_guide.rst

 3. Characterize closed contours by repeating the last point.
 This change of convention (IMAS-5168) is documented to enable automated conversion (before closed countour were either implicit, or indicated by a ``closed`` node, and the first point was never repeated).
 The NBC tags must be placed at the level of the parent structure of the coordinates describing the countour (within ``<appinfo>``):

    .. code-block:: xml
-      :caption: Example for an implicitly closed counter (the countour is always closed, so the first point must be repeated when doing the conversion)
+      :caption: Example for an implicitly closed contour (the contour is always closed, so the first point must be repeated when doing the conversion)

       <change_nbc_version>4</change_nbc_version>
       <change_nbc_description>repeat_children_first_point</change_nbc_description>